alex-karpenko/http-dragonfly/README.md

 ***Important note***:

-> - if you strictly need to set header to some specific value regardless of header's presence you should add two consecutive actions - `add` and `update` with the same `value`, order doesn't matter: if you try to update non-existent header - new one won't appear, if you try to add existing header - value won't be changed.
+> - if you strictly need to set header to some specific value regardless of header's presence you should add two
+    consecutive actions - `add` and `update` with the same `value`, order doesn't matter: if you try to update non-existent header - new one won't appear, if you try to add existing header - value won't be changed.
-> - if you need to guarantee some stable set of headers instead of requested, drop all headers (`drop: "*"`) as first action and add all needed ones as following actions.
+> - if you need to guarantee some stable set of headers instead of requested, drop all headers (`drop: "*"`) as first
+    action and add all necessary ones as following actions.

 #### Listener: `targets`